PavlosDem99/Remote_Sensing_Streamlit_App_1/README.md

 ## <span style="color:cyan;"> Why it called repository/application? </span>

 This repository/application has been made for uploading it to Streamlit.
+You can visit the application following this link https://remote20sensing20app20-20introductionpy-myvoxzalycr9w5r9vsivov.streamlit.app/
 Streamtit is a cloud-based platform fro making apps, using Python and share them with the world.

 ## <span style="color:cyan;"> Aknowledgment </span>